daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

   :h pattern
   source things in?

-# Surround

-ys pattern to surround.
-cs(thing)

 # Window management

 C-W c to close a window.
-:windo e! to reload unsaved.

-:windo %s/Integer/Float/g | w -> substitute all and save to file.

 # delete until???

   df? to delete until ?